Weighted Cycles on Weaves: Applications

 \begin{defn} A \emph{Demazure weave} is a weave drawn on the rectangle $[0,1]\times [0,1]$ such that: \begin{itemize} \item All external weave edges are incident to the top or the bottom boundary of the rectangle. \item No point along any weave edge admits a horizontal tangent line. \item Each trivalent weave vertex is incident to two weave edges above it and one below it. \item Each tetravalent weave vertex is incident to two weave edges above it and two below it. \item Each hexavalent weave vertex is incident to three weave edges above it and three below it. \end{itemize} We put one boundary base point at the lower left-hand corner of the rectangle and another one at the lower right-hand corner of the rectangle.
 Also we assume without loss of generality that all weave vertices in a Demazure weave are at different heights. \end{defn}

-Because of this definition, all edges in a Demazure weave can be equipped with a downward pointing orientation, and such a choice of orientations on weave edges is an example of the compatible orientations (Definition \ref{defn: compatible orientations}).
+Because of this definition, all edges in a Demazure weave can be equipped with a downward pointing orientation, and such a choice of orientations on weave edges is an example of the compatible orientations in the sense of Definition \ref{defn: compatible orientations}.

 \begin{defn} Let $\ww$ be a Demazure weave and let $v$ be a trivalent weave vertex in $\ww$.
 The \emph{Lusztig cycle} associated with $v$ is constructed as follows as we scan $\ww$ from top to bottom. \begin{itemize} \item Any weave edge $e$ that begins above $v$ is assigned with $\gamma(e)=0$. \item The unique weave edge $e$ that begins at $v$ is assigned with $\gamma(e)=1$. \item For any trivalent weave vertex $w$ below $v$, the assignments must satisfy $\gamma(c)=\min\{\gamma(a),\gamma(b)\}$, where $c$ is the unique weave edge that begins at $w$. \item For any tetravalent weave vertex $w$, the assignments must satisfy $\gamma(a)=\gamma(c)$ and $\gamma(b)=\gamma(d)$, where $a,b,c,d$ are weave edges incident to $w$ in a cyclic order, with $a,b$ above $w$ and $c,d$ below $w$. \item For any hexavalent weave vertex $w$, the assignments must satisfy $\gamma(d)=\gamma(a)+\gamma(b)-\min\{\gamma(a),\gamma(c)\}$, $\gamma(e)=\min\{\gamma(a),\gamma(c)\}$, and $\gamma(f)=\gamma(b)+\gamma(c)-\min\{\gamma(a),\gamma(c)\}$, where $a,b,c,d,e,f$ are weave edges incident to $w$ in a cyclic order, with $a,b,c$ above $w$ and $d,e,f$ below $w$. \end{itemize} \end{defn}